 Xiao-Wei Jiang, Menggui Jin, Judit Mádl-Szőnyi, Joe Tóth,

-Joanne Thompson (Vice President, North America), Okke Batelaan, Ádám Tóth, Brian Smerdon
+Joanne Thompson, Okke Batelaan, Ádám Tóth, Brian Smerdon

-IAH’s Regional Groundwater Flow Commission (RGFC) internationally fosters the research and practical application of regional groundwater flow.
-It motivates new research, including mathematical analyses of the properties of flow systems, as well as field- and GIS-based methods to study the geological agency of regional groundwater flow.
+IAH’s Regional Groundwater Flow Commission (RGFC) internationally fosters regional groundwater flow research and practical application.
+It motivates new research, including mathematical analyses of flow systems’ properties and field- and GIS-based methods to study the geological agency of regional groundwater flow.
 It also aims to enhance the relevance of basin-scale gravitational groundwater flow systems to disciplines such as:

 - regional water resources;